What is Material Handling Equipment?

 - Platform trucks: Like a dolly but with a wider platform.

-- Forklifts: Operational vehicle used to lift and transport heavy items.
+- Forklifts: Operational vehicles used to lift and transport heavy items.

 Type 4: Engineered Systems

-This type of material handling equipment involves more complicated systems with multiple components, usually automated.
+This type of material handling equipment involves more complicated systems with multiple components, usually warehouse automation.

 Examples would be AGVs, conveyor belt or robotic delivery systems (complicated systems that come in different shapes and sizes), or Automated Storage and Retrieval System (AS/RS), which are automated systems often incorporating AGVs which make warehouses more efficient-basically anything that moves materials around the warehouse so workers don’t have to.